SeanLehey/Deploying-a-RAG-Enhanced-Local-LLM/README.md

-# Configuring a Local LLM and Connecting it to a Retrieval Augmented Generation (RAG) Database
+# Deploying a RAG-Enhanced Local LLM
 _Project Completed in February 2026_

 > [!NOTE]